Visual Artist – Serena Trinder

 We are delighted to introduce Serena Trinder, our 35th Anniversary Festival Visual Artist.
-Her watercolour painting lovingly captures the spirit of our festival and we were excited to work with her this year.
+Her watercolour painting lovingly captures the spirit of our festival.

 Serena J. Trinder is a contemporary artist originally from Britain but now living in Mission, B.C.
 Her work focuses on landscape and architecturally inspired works which can feed her love and interest in mythology and history.
 This is achieved through use of watercolour and ink.
 She draws her inspiration from her admiration for the great European stained glass windows visited during her childhood and the changing landscapes around her and how these landscapes interact with the human story throughout history.